Khannakhushi/Khannakhushi/README.md

-### Hi there 👋
+### Hi, I'm Khyaati Khanna 👋

-Hi, I’m Khyaati Khanna!
-I'm currently a student at the University of Houston studying Computer Science with a minor in Mathematics and Business Administration.
-I have experience programming with C++/C, Java, JavaScript, HTML, and CSS.
-Feel free to reach out to me on Instagram @khushiii.khanna or connect with me on LinkedIn! http://www.linkedin.com/in/khyaati-khanna/
+⭐️ About Me:
+🎓 I'm a Computer Science major at the University of Houston with a passion for creating innovative solutions and solving complex problems.
+🌍 I love exploring new places and ideas—whether it's through code or travel!
+🛠 Currently learning iOS development and deepening my expertise in cloud services, infrastructure, and automation tools to enhance my full-stack development skills.

+💻 Tech Stack:
+📚 Languages: C++, Java, JavaScript, HTML/CSS, Typescript 🛠️ Tools and Frameworks: React.js, Next.js, Spring Boot, Angular, Git, Docker, CI/CD GitLab Pipeline, TailwindCSS

+🚀 Projects:
+🎉 As a dedicated learner and problem-solver, I thrive in team environments, especially during hackathons and collaborative projects.
+🐉 One of my favorite projects is an AI-powered flight planner that won 3rd place at the codeRED hackathon here at UH!

+🙌 Let's Connect:
+✉️ Reach out to me on linkedin.com/in/khyaati-khanna/ to see more of what I'm working on!
+💜 Let's collaborate and create something awesome together!

 <!--
 **Khannakhushi/Khannakhushi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.